UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 	 },

 	 "options": { "IGNORE_FAILURE": "true",  },
 	}

-If you need to pass on user preferences to the site, e.g. for selecting your primary group, or choosing between multiple user IDs, you can specify this in the ``job`` element like this
+If you need to pass on user preferences to the site, e.g. for selecting your primary group, or choosing between multiple user IDs, you can specify this in the ``job`` element like this:
 ::

  ...